 A ritualized method of execution among the Vikings, offenders had their backs cut open and their ribs severed from the vertebral column.
 The executioner would then pull out the lungs from the still-alive victim to create a pair of “wings”.
 The harsh punishment was reserved for members of the nobility.

 Hanged, Drawn, and Quartered

-In England, men charged with high treason were subjected to the most extreme form of punishment, to be hanged, drawn and quartered.
-Those convicted were fastened to a hurdle and drawn by horses to the gallows where they were hanged to the point of near death and then the still alive victims would be cut open and disemboweled (having entrails drawn out)and those still conscious would then see their organs burned right before their eyes.
+In England, men charged with high treason were subjected to the most extreme form of punishment, to be hanged, drawn, and quartered.
+Those convicted were fastened to a hurdle and drawn by horses to the gallows where they were hanged to the point of near-death and then the still-alive victims would be cut open and disemboweled (having entrails drawn out).
+Those still conscious would then see their organs burned right before their eyes.
 Some, even more unfortunate, were emasculated before being disemboweled.
-Later, whether dead or alive at the point, the victims would have their heart removed and their bodies quartered (cut into four pieces).
+Later, whether dead or alive at the point, the victims would have their hearts removed and their bodies quartered (cut into four pieces).
 The punishment didn’t end there.
 The mangled and rotting remains of the corpse were parboiled and put on display at prominent places across the country (such as London Bridge) as a gruesome reminder of the king’s authority.
 The punishment was made worse by the fact the condemned were often forced to watch their comrades executed this way before they too were stepped up the gallows.
 Long live the king, eh?